-In 2004, the efforts of more than 80 volunteers and nearly 150 nonprofit organizations supported the development of CCVO to fill a void in the sector.
+In 2004, the efforts of numerous volunteers and the support of the Alberta nonprofit community contributed to the development of CCVO to fill a void in the sector.
 Over the past 15 years, with continued community support, CCVO has been committed to giving voice to nonprofits across Alberta and strengthening the sector.

 Please join us on Tuesday, September 17 for our fifteenth Annual General Meeting as we reflect on how the sector has changed since our founding and what the future holds for nonprofits in Alberta.
 We are pleased to welcome two of CCVO's founders, Martha Parker and Wayne Stewart in this conversation following the business meeting and prior to the reception.

 4:00 p.m.
 Business Meeting

 4:30 p.m.
 Conversation with Martha Parker and Wayne Stewart

 AGM voting rights are available to one representative of each nonprofit member organization.
 Not currently a CCVO member?
 Click below to renew or purchase a new nonprofit membership.